dhruvrauthan/dhruvrauthan.github.io/_pages/projects.md

 horizontal: false
 ---

 Academic projects consist of work done with university professors, either as part of the course curriculum or just out of curiosity for that area of research.
-Personal projects are some apps I developed for fun!
+Personal projects are some applications I developed for fun!

 <!-- pages/projects.md -->
 <div class="projects">